 negative test results on bees don't prevent registrations, and therefore, don't hamper company profits, regardless of the

 The fact that our civil servants have not:

 It is even more worrying given that they also use tax payer's money to fund reports that mislead the public and ministers, as has been shown in their treatment of the Girolami guttation study, in comparison with a flawed Swiss government study.
-They advise DEFRA, who continually have reassured the public that we have "a robust system for testing pesticides".
+These civil servants advise DEFRA, who have continually reassured the public that we have "a robust system for testing pesticides".

 Perhaps, in the UK we suffer from the same behaviour from our regulatory officials as they have experienced in France, which Philippe de Villiers, candidate to the French Presidency, French deputy and later European deputy calls: